 Alignment Options: differences, why and when to use?
 (Page 1) — GParted — GParted forum.
 Allignment cylinder mib none.
 Partition Alignment - Thomas-Krenn-Wiki.
 Partition alignment is understood to mean the proper alignment of partitions to the reasonable boundaries of a data storage device (such as a hard disk, solid-state drive (SSD) or RAID volume).

 It’s mostly my notes that I have gathered from other posts around the net.
 Please read the whole post before starting to create partitions on your SSD.
 Intro I bought myself a brand new SSD for Xmas, OCZ Agilty 3 120Gb.
 But I also bought a CDROM caddy so that I could replace my useless macbook CDROM drive, last time I used it was probably 2009 or 2010.
-So my plan was to put the old, original macbook SATA hard disk inside the caddy and use the SSD as the primary one.
+Create Partitions on the SSD disk Before one begins some definitions!
+Heads = Tracks per cylinder Sectors = Sectors per track The goal here is to have the partitions aligned to the SSD’s Erase Block Size.
+It is very important to remember to start the first partition from the 2nd unit (or 512kb if you prefer).
+Then create necessary partitions as needed.
+LVM alignment So, the partitions on the SSD are aligned, but what if one wants to use LVM ?
+Check that “1st PE” is what is actually needed for the alignment.
+Proceed creating VGs and LVs as needed.
 SSD Tweaks in Linux and Aligning Partitions.